eduardc77/HidableHeader/README.md

 ## Description
-A SwiftUI animated header which is hidden on scroll down and visible on scroll up or on scroll has ended.
+A SwiftUI animated header which hides on scroll down and visible on scroll up or when scrolling ends.

 ## Built with:
 - Foundation